Yann-Situ/PSSFFS2KXX/README.md

 * [ ] **Dunkjump** through a **one way platform** resets the dash.
 * [ ] Up-**Dunkdash** just after a **Jump** or a **ShockJump** results in high **Dunkdash**.
 * [ ] **Dunkjump** with pressing jump_button while pre-dunkjumping can result in high or low dunkjump.
+* [ ] At the connection between a **rail** and a solid block, if the character is falling such that they will wallslide on the block if there wasn't a rail, and is falling fast enough, the character will normally grind but with 0 initial speed.
+    - At the connection between a **rail** and stairs, if the character is falling such that they will go on the slope if there wasn't a rail, and is falling fast enough, the character will normally grind but with 0 speed in the direction down the stairs.

 ### Godot Issues
-* in `Ball.gd` function `change_holder` : issue related to https://github.com/godotengine/godot/issues/14578 and https://github.com/godotengine/godot/issues/34207
+* in `Ball.gd` function `change_holder` : issue related to https://github.com/godotengine/godot/issues/14578 and https://github.com/godotengine/godot/issues/34207.
+See [my workaround](https://www.reddit.com/r/godot/comments/vjkaun/reparenting_node_without_removing_it_from_tree/).

 ## Groups